jeanwsr/mokit-doc-mdbook/src/chap4-3.md

 The related keyword `MRCISDT_prog` can only be equal to one of OpenMolcas(default), Dalton, PSI4 and GAMESS.
 No Davidson correction will be provided, and only uncontracted MRCISDT is supported.

 ## 4.3.15 MCPDFT
 Multi-configurational Pair Density Functional Theory, based on CASSCF reference.

 Note that MCPDFT is a keyword in `automr` but MC-PDFT is the method name.
 Do not mix them up.

+Supported programs are OpenMolcas(default)/PySCF/GAMESS.
+If you use `MCPDFT_prog=PySCF`, you need to install [pyscf-forge](https://github.com/pyscf/pyscf-forge).

 Note that if the active space is larger than (15,15), the MC-PDFT will be automatically switched to DMRG-PDFT.
-In this special case you need to install the QCMaquis package (interfaced with OpenMolcas) for DMRG computations.
+In this special case you need to install the QCMaquis package (interfaced with OpenMolcas) or Block (interfaced with PySCF).
 DMRG-PDFT is not supported in GAMESS currently.

 Please read related keyword `MCPDFT_prog` in Section 4.4.19.
-Also note that in GAMESS, the MC-PDFT is only supported for version >= 2019(R2).

 ## 4.3.16 DFTCI
 The DFT/MRCI method by Stefan Grimme, Mirko Waletzke, and Martin Kleinschmidt et. al.